 - Quick – your multi-image exams usually take less than 30 minutes…

-- Plus, it: Makes no contact with your body — with no body part compression (such as what you might experience with mammograms)
+- Makes no contact with your body — no body part compression like you experience with mammograms

-Thermograms benefit all women.
-They may be particularly useful for young women who want to monitor their breast health before the recommended age of 40.
-Actually, your breast cancer prevention should start as early as possible.
+- Benefit all ages of women~particularly, young women who want to monitor their breast health before the recommended age of 40.

 Tips to Enhance Your Breast Health: